UN fails to extend aid deliveries to Syrian rebel-held area

 Associated Press

+After days of consultations, the U.N.’s most powerful body remained divided over the key issue of the length of an extension.

+Almost all council members favored a year-long extension, which the U.N. secretary-general and more than 30 non-governmental organization insist is the minimum time frame needed, but Russia demanded a six-month renewal, with a new resolution required for another six months.

-The failure of the U.N.’s most powerful body to agree on an extension came two days before Sunday’s expiration of its one-year mandate for deliveries through the Bab al-Hawa border crossing.
+The failure of the U.N.’s most powerful body to agree on an extension came two days before Sunday’s expiration of the council’s current one-year mandate for deliveries through the Bab al-Hawa border crossing from Turkey to northwest Idlib.

+But Russia’s deputy ambassador Dmitry Polyansky told reporters that Russia didn’t support a nine-month extension suggested by Brazil and the United Arab Emirates and unless council members decide to go with the Russian six-month proposal, he sees no possibility for an agreement.

-The vote on the resolution for a one-year extension drafted by Norway and Ireland was 13 countries in favor, Russsia voting against and China abstaining.
+The first vote was on the resolution for a one-year extension drafted by Norway and Ireland.
+It was supported by 13 countries, with China abstaining and Russia using its veto to defeat the measure.

-The vote on the rival Russian resolution for a six-month extension was two countries in favor, three against, and 10 abstentions, far below the minimum nine “yes” votes needed for approval.
-The three countries voting against the Russian draft were the U.S., Britain and France, all veto-wielding members.
+Council members then voted on the rival Russian resolution for a six-month extension.
+The vote was only 2 countries in favor, 3 against, and 10 abstentions.

+China was the only country to join its ally Russia in supporting the resolution while the three other veto-wielding permanent council members — the United States, Britain and France — voted against it.
+But their vetoes were not needed because the resolution failed to get the minimum 9 “yes” votes required for approval.

+Calling it “a dark, dark day in the Security Council,” U.S. Ambassador Linda Thomas-Greenfield told members after the vote that the impact on Syrians in the northwest will be “swift and dire.”

 The U.N. said last week that the first 10 years of the Syrian conflict, which started in 2011, killed more than 300,000 civilians — the highest official estimate of civilian casualties.
 Northwest Idlib is the last rebel-held bastion in Syria and a region where an al-Qaida-linked militant group, Hayat Tahrir al-Sham, is the strongest.